aneeshlingala/Plymouth-OpenRC-Artix-SDDM/README.md

 !!
-ONLY WORKS FOR SDDM !!
+ONLY WORKS FOR SDDM ON ARTIX LINUX !!

 Run install.sh to install :)